California Penal Code Section 242: Battery is used to prosecute individuals who intentionally initiate contact that is:

 - Fines: Up to $2,000

 Additionally, the court can order individuals convicted under PC 242 to attend anger management classes.
-A battery conviction can also result in a ban on the ownership of firearms.
+A battery conviction can also result in a ban on firearms ownership.
 This ban can last for up to 10 years.

 Criminal Defenses Used to Handle PC 242 Charges in California